 To achieve this, The Stopping up of Highways (London) (No. 24) Order 1963 authorised the removal of the diagonal section of road across the gardens and its replacement by a new road, Bessborough Way, parallel to the roads at the NW and SE sides of the gardens and midway between them.
 The road on the NE side of the gardens was widened and split into two carriageways between Vauxhall Bridge and just beyond Bessborough Way:

-Reproduced with the permission of the National Library of Scotland from their Map Images website.under the CC-BY licence
+Reproduced with the permission of the National Library of Scotland from their Map Images website under the CC-BY licence.
+Red ring added

-This 1967 photograph is looking north-west from the spot marked with a red X. The bus gate forced traffic towards Victoria to turn left into Bessborough Way.
+This 1967 photograph is looking north-west towards the bus gate (red ring on map).
+The bus gate forced traffic towards Victoria to turn left into Bessborough Way.
 During the rush hour, only buses could continue towards Victoria.
+Note the road marking BUSES ONLY for the bus gate.

-The No Entry signs have the words NO ENTRY in black across the white bar.
+The No Entry signs on either side of the bus gate have the words NO ENTRY in black across the white bar.
 This makes them pre-Worboys: they could not legally be installed after 31 December 1964.
 Extraordinarily, the words "Except buses" have been added in white Worboys-style text beneath the white bar.

-A photograph from 1963 shows that pre-Worboys No Entry signs could have exceptions written on them, but that text was, as one would expect, in upper-case.
+This photograph from 1963 shows the sign at the entrance to the contraflow bus lane on Berkeley Street, Mayfair.
+It demonstrates that pre-Worboys No Entry signs could have exceptions written on them, but that text was in upper-case on a white background.
 Such signs would have been specially-authorised by the Ministry.

 Another photograph of the junction taken in 1967 shows the advance direction sign before the bus gate.
 This sign uses three colours, which appear as different shades of grey: